Arize-ai/client_python/src/arize/_generated/api_client/docs/APIKeysApi.md

 on the replacement key.
 Omit `expires_at` (or send an empty body `{}`) to create the replacement key with no expiration (infinite lifetime).

+**Grace period:** Supply `grace_period_seconds` in the request body to keep the old key valid for that many seconds after the refresh.
+If not supplied, the old key is revoked immediately.

 <Warning>This endpoint is in alpha, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Warning>